 Simply follow these steps:

-I need my medical records sent to a healthcare provider: Pertinent medical record information* is provided to your physician at no charge for continuum of care.
-You will need to complete a written authorization form to have your medical records faxed or mailed to your provider.
-You will need to include the name, address and/or fax number of the healthcare provider in the appropriate section of the authorization form.
-You may fax your request to 731-541-6768.
-We only accept faxed requests for this purpose only.
+I need my medical records sent to a healthcare provider: Pertinent medical record information is provided to your physician at no charge for continuum of care.
+You will need to complete a written or electronic request or Access Request form to have your medical records faxed or mailed to your provider.
+You will need to include the name, address and/or fax number of the healthcare provider.
+You may fax your request to 731-541-6768 or e-mail to HIMReleaseofInformation@WTH.org.

-I need to have my medical records sent to Social Security: There is a $20.00 flat fee for providing your records to Social Security Administration for disability claims.
-You will need to complete a written authorization form and provide the social security disability claims letter from Social Security Administration indication you are applying for benefits.
+I need to have my medical records sent to Social Security: There is a $6.50 flat fee for providing your records to Social Security Administration for disability claims.
+You will need to complete a written or electronic request or Access Request form and provide the social security disability claims letter from Social Security Administration indication you are applying for benefits.
 However, if the SSA requests your records, there is no charge.

 Your medical records do not contain billing statements.
 However, upon request we can provide them along with your medical record.
 If all you need is a copy of your Detail Bill please contact the Business Office at 731-541-6468.